Montimage/mmt-probe/docs/guide/docker-compose.md

 # Docker compose

-- create `docker-compose.yml` file with the following content, then run `sudo docker-compose up -d`
+- create `docker-compose.yml` file with the following content, then run `sudo docker compose up -d`
    - NOTE: we are monitoring `enp0s3` NIC
    - NOTE: we can access to mmt-operator at http://localhost:3000